 Gastric sleeve surgery can be accomplished as an open surgery or a laparoscopic surgery.
 A large part of the stomach is removed leaving only a tube shaped gastric sleeve for a stomach.
 The detached stomach is closed with surgical staples.

-A large gastric ulcer in the stomach presents with severe upper abdominal pain and vomiting.
+Peptic ulcers are caused by Helicobacter Pylori.
+A large gastric ulcer in the lining of the stomach presents with severe upper abdominal pain and vomiting.
 Quite often these ulcers heal by medication.
 These ulcers can bleed massively requiring transfusion of blood and sometimes surgery.
 Surgery for ulcers will be in the form of partial gastrectomy called as Gastric Surgery.

 Duodenal ulcers can cause bleeding or sometimes gastric outlet obstruction causing persistent vomiting.
+An anastomosis between the stomach and the proximal loop is created for draining the contents of the stomach.
 Surgery for this ailment will be in the form of gastro-jejunostomy and truncal vagotomy

 Cancer of the stomach is a very common ailment in southern India.
+Cancer of the stomach is in the form of a malignant tumor developing in the stomach.
+Stomach cancer is also called gastric cancer.
 These patients present with a varied presentation which includes weight loss, pain abdomen, vomiting or sometimes with no symptoms at all.
 An upper GI endoscopy is usually diagnostic.
 Cancer of the stomach will primarily require surgery in the form of partial,total gastrectomy or bypass followed by chemotherapy if necessary.

 Severe heartburn due to hiatus hernia will at times require surgical treatment in the form of a fundoplication to reconstruct a new valve at the junction between the food pipe and stomach.